 - negative self talk

 Notice – the first three reasons are evolutionary reasons – survival of the fittest.
 In the best of situations – we eat simply to nourish our bodies and give us great health.
 We also eat to deal with scarcity – making sure we have enough fat reserves for days without food.
 Nonetheless, this evolutionary mechanism no longer serves us in modern times.
-We equate scarcity with more than simply lack of food.
-When there is scarcity of connection or touch – of hugs – or scarcity of money to pay the bills, our response is eating.
+We equate scarcity with more than simply a lack of food.
+When there is a scarcity of connection or touch – of hugs – or scarcity of money to pay the bills, our response is eating.

 We eat to escape feelings – we hide and wrap emotions up in our fat cells, defending and building up protective walls around us.
 Fat cells become the bubble wrap that we protect ourselves within when we feel bullied, attacked, too sensitive or unsafe.
 We eat to sedate ourselves from pain and feelings.
 When we are unable to set healthy boundaries, we cushion ourselves with an extra layer of fat.
 Fat cells become the extra layer of protection against the outside world of threats – they cushion us from our feelings & experiencing the world – raw!